-The church was built around 1230 but was mentioned only in 1283.
-It was partially renovated in the late Middle Ages.
-It was rebuilt in the 18th century by the addition of a new, ugly and no matching building from the north.
-The church was repaired several times: in the second half of the 19th century and in the years 1960 and 1968.
+The church was built around 1230 but was mentioned only in 1283, when “rector ecclesiae de Wirbno Johannes” was mentioned.
+In 1307, bishop Henry approved the income of the church from Wierzbna, whereas in 1315, the abbey in Kamieniec took patronage over the church “in Wirbna prope Swidniz”.
+Church was partially renovated in the late Middle Ages, in the second half of the 15th century its Romanesque nave was vaulted.
+Due to the construction of the Cistercian complex, the church was unfortunately rebuilt in the 18th century, distorted by a new, ugly and mismatched building from the north.
+The church was renovated many times: in the second half of the 19th century, as well as in 1960 and 1968.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.

 Kozaczewski T., Wiejskie kościoły parafialne XIII wieku na Śląsku (miejscowości S-Ż) i na Łużycach, Wrocław 1994.

 Świechowski Z., Architektura na Śląsku do połowy XIII wieku, Warszawa 1955.

 Świechowski Z., Architektura romańska w Polsce, Warszawa 2000.

 Świechowski Z., Sztuka romańska w Polsce, Warszawa 1990.